joshhornby/joshhornby.github.io/_posts/2026-01-23-your-first-90-days-as-tech-lead.md

 title: Your First 90 Days as Tech Lead
 date: 2026-01-23 08:00:00
 tags: [tech-lead, leadership, career]
 description: "The first three months as a tech lead set the tone for what follows.
-Here's what to focus on, what to ignore, and the mistakes most people make."
+What to focus on, what to ignore, and the mistakes most people make."
 sitemap:
   priority: 0.7
   changefreq: 'monthly'
-  lastmod: "2026-01-23T08:00:00+00:00"
+  lastmod: "2026-08-02T08:00:00+00:00"
 ---

 > This post is part of my [Tech Lead Series](/tags/tech-lead), a collection of practical advice for engineers stepping into leadership roles.